 Policy Framework

-A comprehensive set of policies, both on international and national level, can promote sustainable ODS/HFC banks management and contribute to cutting emissions.
-By overcoming and removing well-known barriers through concerted action, a clear policy framework sets boundaries and provides a clear indication of preferred behavior for management options for stakeholders.
-It distributes responsibilities to market proponents, ideally monitors the implementation of actions and enables sanctioning of those who do not follow their regulatory obligations.
+A clear policy framework sets boundaries and provides a clear indication of preferred behavior for management options for stakeholders.
+It can help overcoming and removing well-known barriers through concerted action, e.g. by distributing responsibilities to market proponents, ideally monitoring and sanctioning those who do not follow the regulatory obligations.
 This includes a broad range of policies from accounting principles and market guidance to a robust monitoring system to ensure compliance.
 For an effective management of refrigerants and foams at end-of-life, suitable policy measures are required like venting bans or mandatory recovery.
-COPA has been jointly working on identifying and developing policy interventions suitable for GHG mitigation measures in the ODS and HFC banks sector.

 Activities